nens/threedi-results-analysis/README.rst

 To run the full tests including coverage report and flake8::

-  $ docker-compose run qgis-desktop make test
+  $ docker-compose run --rm qgis-desktop make test

 You can also just run pytest.
 You won't get the coverage report.
 You *can* however then use one of the pytest options, like ``-x``, which aborts the test at the first failure::

-  $ docker-compose run qgis-desktop pytest -x
+  $ docker-compose run --rm qgis-desktop pytest -x

 To get a "coverage" report for the docstrings or to run flake8::

-  $ docker-compose run qgis-desktop make docstrings
+  $ docker-compose run --rm qgis-desktop make docstrings

 To run black (standard pep8-compatible code formatting), isort (import sorting) and flake8 (reporting missing imports and so), run::

-  $ docker-compose run qgis-desktop make beautiful
+  $ docker-compose run --rm qgis-desktop make beautiful

 Release